The United States Is Close To A Recession

 Reality:

 Shadow stats are called shadow for a reason.
-It is smoke and mirrors.
-These fake data have shown the unemployment rate to be over 20% since 2008.
-I don’t have the heart to put up their chart because it’s just too embarrassing.
+They are smoke and mirrors.
+These fake data show that the unemployment rate has been over 20% since 2008.
+I don’t have the heart to put up their chart because it’s embarrassing.

-3. Myth: 40 million-plus people are in poverty.
+3. Myth: More than 40 million people are in poverty.
 This is true, but the data should be interpreted in context.

 poverty